UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 These values are somewhat problematic because they do not describe the digitized resource, but instead provide information about the process that created these resources.
-This is useful information to know, but isn't tied directly to the resource, making the inclusion of the values within physicalDescription inaccurate.
+This is useful information to know, but isn't tied directly to the resource, making the inclusion of the values within :code:`physicalDescription` inaccurate.

 Justification
 ^^^^^^^^^^^^^

-Since we do not use mods:physicalDescription/mods:note regularly, it would streamline our data if these values could be appropriately placed elsewhere.
+Since we do not use :code:`physicalDescription/note` regularly, it would streamline our data if these values could be appropriately placed elsewhere.
 I attempted to match film type values ("GEMounts" and "Kodachrome Transparency") with AAT terms, but wasn't able to find anything appropriate for "GEMounts."
 The accuracy of some of this information is questionable (for instance, GEMounts are likely a brand instead of a film type), but without access to the actual materials during the quarantine, it's impossible to make an informed judgement on what should be changed.
-To retain this contextual information that might prove useful to researchers interested in photographic processes and techniques, it seems best to simply put these values in a generic note field.
+To retain this contextual information that might prove useful to researchers interested in photographic processes and techniques, it seems best to simply put these values in a generic `note` field.
 If additional attention can be given to these two collections in the future, we can remediate the metadata following migration with the benefit of having access to the physical materials.

 Xpath
 ^^^^^

-mods:physicalDescription/mods:note
+:code:`physicalDescription/note`

 Decision
 ^^^^^^^^

 All values will be moved to a generic note field.

 `Example record - derris:879 <https://digital.lib.utk.edu/collections/islandora/object/derris%3A879/datastream/MODS/view>`_